Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: Efficient construction of MUPB in lattice gauge theories

-In this section, we propose a way of obtaining the expectation value $\braket{\Obs}_{\beta, \mu}$ in $\mathbb{Z}_2$ LGTs using the QMETTS algorithm.
-The key idea is to construct new measurement bases (1) preserving gauge-invariance and (2) satisfying Eq.~(\ref{eq:MUB}) within the physical subspace.
-We denote such a pair of bases as the Mutually Unbiased Physical Bases (MUPB).
-They can be formally described as follows: \begin{definition}[Mutually Unbiased Physical Bases] Two measurement bases $\{\ket{n^{(1)}}\}$ and $\{\ket{m^{(2)}}\}$ are called Mutually Unbiased Physical Bases if they satisfy the following properties: \begin{enumerate} \item All states of measurement bases $\{\ket{n^{(1)}}\}$ and $\{\ket{m^{(2)}}\}$ are eigenstates of all Gauss's law operators :
+In this section, we develop a QMETTS-based method for estimating the expectation value $\braket{\Obs}_{\beta,\mu}$ in $\mathbb{Z}_2$ LGTs.
+The central task of this section is to construct measurement bases that (1) preserve gauge invariance and (2) remain mutually unbiased within the physical subspace, while still being efficiently implementable.
+First, we refer to such a pair of bases as the Mutually Unbiased Physical Bases (MUPB), defined as follows. \begin{definition}[Mutually Unbiased Physical Bases] Two measurement bases $\{\ket{n^{(1)}}\}$ and $\{\ket{m^{(2)}}\}$ are called Mutually Unbiased Physical Bases if they satisfy the following properties: \begin{enumerate} \item Every state in measurement bases $\{\ket{n^{(1)}}\}$ and $\{\ket{m^{(2)}}\}$ is an eigenstate of all Gauss's law operators :